cl_maintenanceAndUpdateFrequency

 Scale

-This dataset reports the snow density observations at the Concordia Station, Antarctica.
+This dataset reports the snow density, temperature and hardness observations from the surface to 1 m depth at the Concordia Station, Antarctica.
 A snow trench is dig once per month (or every three months during winter) in the clean area near the Station (< 1 km).
-Four measurements are taken inserting a core barrel (with a diameter of 4.5 cm and a length of 25 cm) horizontally into the snow at 10 cm depth, and four more measurements are taken inserting another core barrel (with a diameter of 3.7 cm and a length of 9.2 cm) vertically, from the surface to 10 cm depth.
+The snow density measurements are taken inserting a core barrel (with a diameter of 4.5 cm and a length of 25 cm) horizontally into the snow every 10 cm from 0 to 1 m depth.
 The snow density is calculated from the weight.
+For each layer the temperature and the hardness (ranging from 1 to 6) are also recorded.